-Challenges to the management of the public health care system are multi-sectoral and complex.
+Challenges in the management of public health care system are multi-sectoral and complex.
 MoIDPOTLHSA, its subordinated institutions and local authorities provide management and coordination within certain competencies.
-The leading role in operational and methodological management places the NCDC, which within the state programs, coordinates 60 municipal public health units through 9 regional services equipped with modern laboratories.
-The main challenge faced by the system is improvement of united activities of hierarchical accountability to the central and municipal structures aimed at implementation of essential public health functions.
-Despite recent achievements, municipal public health units still cannot ensure effective implementation of EPHOs 1-5 due to poor legislation, organization and improper technical capabilities.
-Despite the additional source to the basic funding from the state budget (they are receiving reimbursement for implementation of requirements of "Epidemiological Surveillance Program") available financial resources are still scarce.
-Against the background of current regulations, the legal relationship with other sectors of the health care system is still unclear.
+The leading role in operational and methodological management plays the NCDC, which within the state programs, coordinates 60 municipal public health units through 9 regional services equipped with modern laboratories.
+Main challenge faced by the system is improvement of united activities of hierarchical accountability to the central and municipal structures aimed at implementation of essential public health functions.
+Despite recent achievements, municipal public health units still cannot ensure effective implementation of EPHOs 1-5 due to poor legislation and organization and improper technical capabilities.
+Despite the additional source to the basic funding from the state budget, they are receiving reimbursement for implementation of requirements of "Epidemiological Surveillance Program", available financial resources are still scarce.
+Against the background of current regulations, legal relationship with other sectors of health care system is still unclear.
 Despite the national recommendations and other methodological guidelines on the functioning format, the performance level is not satisfactory.

-The NCDC works intensively on improvement of communications with municipal units and modernization of program agreements, organizes meetings, provides monitoring on implementation of state programs on sites, as well as the process of training and re-training of the local workforce.
+The NCDC intensively works on improvement of communications with municipal units and modernization of program agreements, organizes meetings, provides monitoring on implementation of state programs on sites, as well as the process of training and re-training of local workforce.

-One of the challenges of the national health care system oriented on preventive activities is improved management of the municipal public health care system, which ensures their integration in the solution of priority tasks and facilitates the process of maintenance / improvement of the population health.
+One of the challenges of the national health care system oriented on preventive activities is improved management of municipal public health care system, which ensures their integration in solution of priority tasks and facilitates the process of maintenance/improvement of the population health.

-7.2.1 Supporting the establishment of modern structure, sustainability and effective management of the system
+7.2.1 Supporting establishment of modern structure, sustainability and effective management of the system

-Taking into consideration the current situation, promotion of establishment of modern structure, sustainability and effective management of public health care system is one of the target areas of MoIDPOTLHSA and NCDC.
+Taking into consideration current situation, promotion of establishment of modern structure, sustainability and effective management of public health care system is one of the target areas of MoIDPOTLHSA and NCDC.

-- Supporting clear synchronization of the functions of state and local self-government public health bodies; - In accordance with the unified objective and strategy of the health care system, exact identification of functions, rights and responsibilities of regional divisions of NCDC, legitimisation of coordinating and management activities in relation to local selfgovernment authorities and municipal structures through development of appropriate regulations;
+- Supporting clear synchronization of the functions of state and local self-government public health bodies; - In accordance with unified objective and strategy of the health care system, exact identification of functions, rights and responsibilities of regional divisions of NCDC, legitimation of coordinating and management activities in relation to local self-government authorities and municipal structures through development of appropriate regulations; - Supporting development of legal bases to achieve 1.5-2 times increase of state and local public health budget expenditures on disease prevention;

-- Supporting the development of legal bases to achieve 1.5 to 2 fold increase of state and local public health budget expenditures on disease prevention; - > Regarding municipal public health care units: - Promote development and implementation of a legal mechanism for staff motivation and promotion; - Develop programs for recruiting and retention of qualified specialists, support creation of local specialists reserves; - Increase episurveillance and coordinating role in terms of implementation of preventive activities; - Initiate the development of an updated version of identification of minimum competencies of employees.
+- Regarding municipal public health care units: - Promote development and implementation of legal mechanism for staff motivation and promotion; - Develop programs for recruiting and retention of qualified specialists, support creation of local specialists reserves; - Increase epidsurveillance and coordinating role in terms of implementation of preventive activties; - Initiate development of updated version of identification of minimum competenmeies of employees.